Ashleen1/Festo-Modular-Production-System/README.md

 # Festo-Modular-Production-System

-The Festo Modular Production System was a capstone project done by Ashleen Bains and Joshua Selikem at BCIT.
-The main objective of this project was to have 3 separate stations controlled by their own point I/O module.
-Using star topology, each point I/O module and an HMI were connected to one Allen Bradley PLC via EtherNet/IP.
-The PLC's program was written with ladder logic using a state method system.
-The project's objective was to have three separate stations that worked asynchronously to sort different types of wheels into separate silos.
-The project was demonstrated at a project showcase at BCIT in May 2022.
+The Festo Modular Production System II was a project that Ashleen Bains and Joshua Selikem worked on.
+The project consists of 3 wheel sorting stations connected by ethernet to an Allen-Bradley PLC.
+A Star Topology network was implemented to allow independent communication to each point I/O Module.
+Using a project based structure, the PLC uses 3 separate state machines coded in ladder logic.

+An HMI was also implemented to provide better functionality and information to an operator.
+The content of the HMI includes:
+- Virtual start buttons for each/all stations
+- A visual display of all the wheels placed for each station
+- A display of all the faults for each station
+- A developer mode for each station which allows manual control of all motors and pneumatic actuators

+The main job of the Festo MPS II is to:
+1. Determine a wheel’s material/colour using 3 different sensors.
+2. Determine if the wheel is the correct size by using an analog distance sensor.
+3. Sort acceptable wheels into their corresponding silo or reject unacceptable wheels.